-This course aims at introducing a general awareness of Bharatiyadarsanam.
-More over it tries to expose to the students the basic principles of Sankhya and Vedanta Philosophy.
+This course aims at introducing a general awareness of Bharatiya darsanam.
+Moreover it tries to expose to the students the basic principles of Sankhya and Vedanta Philosophy.

-To introduce the origin and development of Indian Philosophy.
+Introduce the origin and development of Indian Philosophy.

-To acquaint the students with original texts on Sankhya and Vedanta Philosophy.
+Acquaint the students with original texts on Sankhya and Vedanta Philosophy.

-To enable the stuednts to understand and compare the basic principles of the various schools of Philosophy.
+Enable the students to understand and compare the basic principles of the various schools of Philosophy.